Early Years Foundation Stage

 2. Communication & Language

-Throughout the setting, children will be given the opportunity to experience a rich language environment; to develop their confidence and skills in expressing themselves, and to speak, listen and be listened to in a range of situations.
+Throughout the setting, children are given the opportunity to experience a rich language environment; to develop their confidence and skills in expressing themselves, and to speak, listen and be listened to in a range of situations.
 Children are introduced to Makaton sign language and there are signs and symbols throughout the setting to reinforce good communication.

 4. Literacy